Sophie Zaïkowska

-Sophia Zaïkowska (17 May 1874 – 27 February 1939) was a French writer and activist, individualist anarchist of Polish descent, nutritionist and early promoter of veganism.
+Sophia Zaïkowska (17 May 1874 – 27 February 1939) was a Russian-born French writer and activist, individualist anarchist of Polish descent, nutritionist and early promoter of veganism.

 Life

 Sophie Zaïkowska was born on 17 May 1874, in Vilna (now Vilnius), which was then part of the Russian Empire and is now part of Lithuania.
 Her parents were Vitold Zaïkowska and Anna Czapska.
 Zaïkowska studied physical and natural sciences in Geneva before moving to France in 1898; she specialized in nutrition.
 Before the First World War, she contributed to various libertarian journals such as L'Education libertaire, L'Autarcie and in particular La Vie anarchiste, of which she became the editor in 1920.